sonewn/ROS-Roadmap/README.md

 The `ROS Master` provides naming and registration services to the nodes in the ROS system. <br>
 It is its job to track **publishers** and **subscribers** to the **topics**. <br><br>

-> ROS master works much like a DNS server.
+> `ROS master` works much like a DNS server.
 Whenever any node starts in the ROS system, it will start looking for ROS master and register the name of the node with ROS master.
-Therefore, ROS master has information about all the nodes that are currently running on the ROS system.
+Therefore, **ROS master has information about all the nodes that are currently running on the ROS system**.
 When information about any node changes, it will generate a call back and update with the latest information.

 ![image](https://user-images.githubusercontent.com/89831708/185063597-fd30e78c-e882-4751-b966-ff9b7403dcf5.png)

 <br>

 > ROS Master distributes the information about the topics to the nodes.
-Before a node can publish to a topic, it **sends the details of the topic(its name, data type..)**, to ROS master. `ROS master` will check whether any otehr nodes are subscribed to the same topic.
+Before a node can publish to a topic, it **sends the details of the topic(its name, data type..)**, to ROS master. `ROS master` will check whether **any otehr nodes are subscribed to the same topic**.
 If any nodes are subscribed to the same topic, ROS master will **share the nodes details of the publisher to the subscriber node**.
 <br>
 After receiving the node details, these **two nodes will interconnect** using the `TCPROS protocol`, which is based on `TCP/IP sockets`, and `ROS master` will relinquish its role in controlling them.